MarkRoss470/blooket/README.md

 * open the extension and select a blook
 * type the username into the 'Username' field
 * click on 'Change blook'

-## Acknowledgments

-* [https://github.com/Glixerz/BlooketTokens](https://github.com/Glixerz/BlooketTokens) for the getName function and format of the fetch code.
-This repo does not have a licence, so I hope it is OK for me to use these functions in this way.